Technigo/project-portfolio/README.md

 Sometimes it was hard using flexbox and the content did not want to end up where I wanted.
 To solve this I read up on flex-box commands and tried several times and eventually it worked.
 I had som trouble with the buttons.
 I first had the buttons nested inside an anchor tag but that was bad for accessibility, I eventually asked in the code help channel and got a tip of using form instead and that worked.
 It was a time-consuming but fun project!

+I am aware that the arrow in the header is not perfect contrast-wise when viewed in the desktop.
+It was difficult to fint a color that harmonized with the two sections and the general colorscheme.

 # View it live
 https://unique-kheer-221462.netlify.app/